2023 - 2024 MCHS Bus and Train

 - Once the routes and times have been provided to you (mid to late August), any questions or concerns should be sent to the bus company for resolution.

-- However, once school starts, there is a 2 to 3 week “freeze period" (no changes to routes) where we give the bus company the opportunity to smooth out the routing process.
+- Once the bus company assigns routes, there is a "freeze period" (no changes to routes) where we give the bus company the opportunity to smooth out the routing process until mid-September.

 Bus schedules – regular and exceptions:

 - In the P.M., buses leave MC at 3:00 (except the train shuttle - around 2:50).

 - School delay due to snow/elements - the announced MC delay, is the same for the bus delay.
 E.g. If school is delayed 2 hours, then the bus schedule is delayed 2 hours.